 Give Up Thinking UX Copywriting Isn’t Part of Your Job

 UX copywriting and UX design go hand-in-hand.
 If you are the creator, you would know best how to define those components that bring a great experience to the user.
+After all, assessing UX copy, among other things, is a crucial step of a UX audit.

 Not everything is visual and needs to be elaborated with smart words.
 Having UX copywriting as an additional skill is great and convenient for you and your career.
 Otherwise, hire someone that can write one for you, that can write great copy with your help and vision.